 Right to Refuse

-We have the Right to Refuse Dangerous Work
+Workers have the Right to Refuse Dangerous Work

-- inspect the danger with you and either:
+- Inspect the danger

-- Take action to fix the danger.
+- Take action to fix the danger

 - Continue to refuse, and

 - Notify the Alberta Government’s Occupational Health and Safety Contact Centre.

 - You can call the OHS Contact Centre at any time for more information on the right to refuse process and other health and safety concerns.

 - The HSC or HS Rep can also contact OHS